Changes in Your Feet During Pregnancy

 Surprisingly, pregnant women are far more susceptible to suffering from ingrowing toenails.
 With increased blood volume, toenails grow quicker during the 9 months of carrying an unborn child.
 The cause of the increased risk of ingrowing toenails is largely because the foot alters in size, shape and positioning due to weight gain.
 With the increased pressure put upon the foot the toenails can be forced into the surrounding skin.
 This can be compounded by tight or ill-fitting shoes or excessive exercise.

 For some relief from ingrowing toenails, warm salt water baths can be beneficial.
 Not only is this relaxing for a pregnant woman, but it will help to relieve pain and soften the skin which can then be gently pushed away from the nail.
 With that said, ingrowing toenails need to be assessed by a professional who can then administer the appropriate treatment.
-This is best done by making an appointment with your local independent podiatric clinic.
+This is best done by making an appointment with your local independent Foot Health Clinic.

 Other Nail Changes During Pregnancy